ZJU-FAST-Lab/GCOPTER/README.md

 mamba install ompl=1.5.2 armadillo=12.6.5 -y
 ```

 Now you can use it on whatever distro you like (Ubuntu Jammy is tested).
 See commits to find out what changes have been made.
-Origin README is preserved below.
+The original README is kept below, enjoy!

 # GCOPTER